Change72/remote_flush/RocksDB/Rocksdb-HDFS Installation.md

 ----

 ## Setup
-We will go over the installation for HDFS, RocksDB and then RocksDB with HDFS.
+We will go over the installation of RocksDB with HDFS in this document.
+There are 2 methods to do it, the first being with HDFS running on the same server and the other being HDFS running on a different server.
+We will be going over both of these methods one after the other, you can choose which one you wish to follow. \
 An additional section for Environment setup with some ease-of-life options will also be present but is optional. _In case of permission issues with any commands, try using the same command with `sudo` as the prefix._

-### HDFS
+### HDFS on a different server

+This part of the document is if you have HDFS set on a different server and rocksdb on a different one.

+#### HDFS
-This document will not be showing how to setup a HDFS environment, it will only go through the downloading and unzipping since some of the files from the HDFS directories are required by the HDFS plugin in RocksDB. \
+Even though you have HDFS set up on a different server, the archives are still needed by RocksDB in order to get everything up and running.
+This document will not be showing how to setup a HDFS environment, it will only go through the downloading and unzipping to access the required files. \
-For Installation and setup of HDFS, please check: [HDFS](./../HDFS/)

 1. Downloading Hadoop v3.3.1 files: `wget https://dlcdn.apache.org/hadoop/common/hadoop-3.3.1/hadoop-3.3.1.tar.gz -O hadoop.tar.gz`
 2. Creating a directorhy for hadoop to be in: `mkdir hadoop`
 3. Untar the files into the newly created directory: `tar -xzf hadoop.tar.gz -C hadoop`
 4. Move all the files down 1 directory: `mv ./hadoop/hadoop-3.3.1/* ./hadoop/`

-### RocksDB
+#### RocksDB
 This section will deal with the installation of RocksDB with the HDFS plugin

 1. Install dependencies that will be requrired for the rocksdb: `sudo apt-get install -y openjdk-8-jdk libgflags-dev libsnappy-dev zlib1g-dev libbz2-dev liblz4-dev libzstd-dev build-essential`